 The problem should be able to be divided into smaller overlapping sub-problem.

 An optimum solution can be achieved by using an optimum solution of smaller sub-problems.

-Dynamic algorithms use memorization.
+Dynamic algorithms use Memoization.

 In contrast to greedy algorithms, where local optimization is addressed, dynamic algorithms are motivated for an overall optimization of the problem.

 In contrast to divide and conquer algorithms, where solutions are combined to achieve an overall solution, dynamic algorithms use the output of a smaller sub-problem and then try to optimize a bigger sub-problem.
-Dynamic algorithms use memorization to remember the output of already solved sub-problems.
+Dynamic algorithms use Memoization to remember the output of already solved sub-problems.